JPSteinmann/academic-kickstart/content/authors/admin/_index.md

 I hold a doctoral degree from the University of Goettingen, Germany.
 I have been visiting student/researcher at Utrecht University and the Netherlands Interdisciplinary Demographic Institute (NIDI) in The Hague.

-My work appeared in several journals including Criminal Justice and Behavior, European Journal of Criminology, International Migration Review, Journal of Ethnic and Migration Studies, Kölner Zeitschrift für Soziologie und Sozialpsychologie, and Socius.
+My work has been published in several journals, including leading general sociology outlets (Kölner Zeitschrift für Soziologie und Sozialpsychologie, Socius), as well as prominent journals in migration research (International Migration Review, Journal of Ethnic and Migration Studies) and criminology (Criminal Justice and Behavior, European Journal of Criminology).